lh-rmyers/VidyoConnector-xamarin/README.md

 #### Windows

-1. In the solution toolbar find "Show All Files" option and switch it.
+1. In the solution toolbar, find "Show All Files" option and switch it.
-2. In the solution widnow exclude grayed "VidyoClient-AndroidSDK" folder to "include > csharp", right-click on "csharp" folder and choose "Include in Project" option.
+2. In the solution window, exclude grayed "VidyoClient-AndroidSDK" folder to "include > csharp", right-click on "csharp" folder and choose "Include in Project" option.
-3. In the solution widnow exclude grayed "VidyoClient-AndroidSDK" folder to "lib > android", right-click on "android" folder and choose "Include in Project" option.
+3. In the solution window, exclude grayed "VidyoClient-AndroidSDK" folder to "lib > android", right-click on "android" folder and choose "Include in Project" option.
-4. In the solution widnow exclude "android" folder, right-click on "vidyoclient.jar" and choose "Properties".
+4. In the solution window, exclude "android" folder, right-click on "vidyoclient.jar" and choose "Properties".
 5. In that "Properties" window, go to the "Build action" field and populate it with "AndroidJavaLibrary".
 6. In the excluded "android" folder under each of the 4 architecture folders (arm64-v8a, armeabi-v7a, x86, x86_64), right-click "libVidyoClient.so"; and choose "Properties".
 7. In that "Properties" window, go to the "Build action" field and populate it with "AndroidNativeLibrary".